apache/servicecomb-service-center/scctl/pkg/plugin/README.md

 ## Diagnose commands

-The diagnostic command can output the ServiceCenter health report.
+The `diagnose` command can output the service center health report.
 If the service center is isolated from etcd, the diagnosis will print wrong information.

 #### Options